Gerfunky/TinyPixelMapper/docs/README.md

 In the Artnet mode it becomes a ARTNET node on the network. (hardcoded to 4 universes max, no mapping at the moment)

 In Normal mode it playes Palletes or takes an input from a MIC that is connected to a MSGEQ7 chip to get FFT data to fill the leds.
-You have the option to Mask the pallete over the FFT data or add/subtract it.
-Same for FX data.

 You can configre Strips or Forms(a collection of strips).

-There are effects that can be added to each Form, Strips only do FFT data or Palletes.
+There are effects that can be added to each strip/form.

 It should work with any ESP32 it was designed on a [Adafruit HUZZAH32](https://www.adafruit.com/product/3405).